kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

         $  node index.js

-to start the server in the terminal and you should get confirmation response
+to start the server in the terminal and you should get a confirmation response

    *listening on port 9000*